The Risk of Identity Theft with Community Mailboxes

 A similar story was reported by the Vancouver Sun.
 Canadian Union of Postal Workers Vancovuer local president Kim Evans says that it is “definitely a concern” and that there have been “numerous break-ins of mailboxes,” largely because you are “creating a one-stop shop for thieves.”
 The people who are stealing the mail for the purpose of identity theft are able to break into several mailboxes all at once, which is far easier than if they had to steal the mail going door to door.

 These concerns over identity theft and mail theft must be addressed by Canada Post, possibly by increasing the locks and other mechanisms used in the community mailboxes.
 This is in addition to other problems associated with the increased use of “super boxes.”
-With mailbox rental for just $30 per month, a far safer and more secure solution is available.
+With Victoria mailbox rental service for just $30 per month, a far safer and more secure solution is available.

-Learn more about our mailbox rental service.
+Learn more about our Victoria secure mailbox rental service.